zlatnaspirala/visual-ts-game-engine/readme.md

 ### Start dependency system from app.ts ###

  - Fisrt game template is Platformer.
- - gamesList args for ioc constructor is for now just simbolic.
+ - gamesList args for ioc constructor is for now just simbolic for now.
+ - In ioc you can make strong class dependency relations.

 #### Main dependency file ####

 ```typescript